Lumber Jack-Rabbit

 Lumber Jack-Rabbit is a 1953 3-D Warner Bros.
-Looney Tunes cartoon short directed by Chuck Jones and written by Michael Maltese The cartoon was released on September 25, 1953, and stars Bugs Bunny.
+Looney Tunes cartoon short directed by Chuck Jones and written by Michael Maltese.
+The cartoon was released on September 25, 1953, and stars Bugs Bunny.

-It was notable as the first Warner Bros. cartoon short produced in 3-D. It premiered with the Warner Bros.
+It was notable as the only Warner Bros.
+Cartoons short to be produced in 3-D; the fad led to the studio's temporary closure, during which the short was released.
+It premiered with the Warner Bros.
 3-D feature The Moonlighter and the 3-D Lippert short, Bandit Island.